tsotne01/Rock-Paper-Scissors/README.md

 * Clear display of player's move, computer's move, and the round's outcome.
 * Simple and clean user interface.
 * Built using React functional components and hooks (`useState`, `useEffect`).
-* (Optional: Mention if applicable) Styled using Tailwind CSS.
+* Styled using Tailwind CSS.

 ## Getting Started